Alfred Peck Edgerton

-Alfred Peck Edgerton (January 11, 1813 – May 14, 1897) was an American businessman who served as a member of the United States House of Representatives from Ohio for two terms from 1851 to 1855.
+Alfred Peck Edgerton (January 11, 1813 – May 14, 1897) was an American businessman.
+He served as a member of the United States House of Representatives from Ohio for two terms, from 1851 to 1855.

 Early life and career

 Edgerton was born in Plattsburgh, New York, on January 11, 1813.
 He graduated from Plattsburgh Academy and worked briefly for a newspaper.

 He moved to New York City to work in advertising and other business pursuits.
 Within a few years, in 1837, Edgerton moved to Hicksville, Ohio, an area of development.
 He became manager of the American Land Company, engaging in surveying and selling land for settlement and development in northern Ohio.
 He was the founder of Edgerton, Ohio.

 Congress

 A Democrat, Edgerton served in the Ohio State Senate from 1845 and 1846.
 He was elected to the United States House of Representatives in 1850 and served two terms as a member of the Thirty-second and Thirty-third Congresses, March 4, 1851, to March 3, 1855.